- April 18, 2016

 - The graphics are low quality and lack depth, which detracts from the overall visual experience.

-10 mentions Positive Neutral NegativeThe gameplay is straightforward, focusing on navigating through obstacles across various monochromatic levels, with two difficulty modes that primarily adjust speed.
-However, the ship's off-center positioning can lead to frustrating collisions, detracting from the experience.
-While it serves as a basic VR demo, the overall content and complexity are minimal, making it less engaging compared to other games in the genre.
+The gameplay is straightforward, focusing on navigating through obstacles across various monochromatic levels, with two difficulty modes available.
+However, a significant flaw is the ship's off-center positioning, which can lead to accidental crashes, detracting from the experience.
+While it serves as a basic VR demo, the overall gameplay is simplistic and lacks depth compared to other titles, making it more suitable for brief sessions rather than extended play.

-“The goal is simple: to make it as far as possible without crashing into the many obstacles, and the gameplay is split into various levels that are mostly monochromatic and duochromatic in nature.”
+“The goal is simple, to make it as far as possible without crashing into the many obstacles, and the gameplay is split into various levels that are mostly monochromatic and duochromatic in nature.”

 “There are two difficulty modes, normal and hard, with the latter simply speeding up the gameplay.”